New housing targets see return of Woking tower block plans on former BHS site

 “The proposed development would also make an important and significant contribution to maintaining, in the medium term, a five-year housing land supply, including appropriate buffer, in the context of the greatly increased local housing need (of about 794 new homes per year) which the Government introduced on December 12, 2024.”

+“I believe that this development will bring significant benefits for the Woking neighbourhood and the broader Surrey region.

-“Surrey is one of the most productive regions in the UK with an economy over £40billion and net tax contribution of circa £6billion to the exchequer.
+“Surrey is one of the most productive regions in the UK with an economy over £40bn and net tax contribution of circa £6bn to the exchequer.
 Having held positive engagement with the developers and reviewed the plans and economic benefits assessment put forth, I am convinced that this project aligns with our vision for sustainable growth and thoughtful urban planning.”

+“The proposed height of 25 storeys is not in keeping with this end of the town centre.
+Twenty-five storeys are too high and would be a blot on the landscape, visible to hundreds of residents.

+“The so-called flagship development on Victoria Way (which has its own notoriety) should not be used as a Trojan Horse to permit other excessively high tower blocks.”

-The meeting to decide the application takes place at Woking Borough Council at 7pm on Tuesday, January 7.
+The meeting to decide the application takes place at Woking Borough Council at 7pm tomorrow.